 Picking the right crypto indicator for trading can be an extremely powerful tool for investors of all experience levels.
 Although interpreting charts can seem quite daunting for novices, there are some simple trading strategies that can improve their trading skills.
 Technical indicators like the RSI and Moving Averages don’t take much effort to set up but can provide a lot of useful information.

 Indicators are far from bullet-proof though.
 They are often misleading when interpreted in isolation, and can spit out false trading signals if improperly purposed.
 This is why choosing an indicator that suits the analytical and financial goals of an investor is so important.
-When deployed effectively, technical indicators provide valuable insight into the trends, momentum, and sentiment of the crypto market.
+When deployed effectively, technical indicators provide valuable insight into the trends, momentum, and sentiment of the crypto market particularly when combined with other metrics such as open interest and crypto liquidation levels.